-Univ. of Arizona Univ. of Kansas Ohio State University Univ. of Colorado - Boulder Univ. of Maryland - College Park Univ. of Oregon Univ. of Florida Univ. of Michigan Penn State University Univ. of Il - Chicago Michigan State University Purdue University Univ. of Il - Urbana-Champaign Univ. of Minnesota Univ. of Texas - Austin Indiana University Univ. of Missouri Univ. of Virginia Univ. of Iowa Univ. of Nebraska Univ. of Washington Iowa State University Univ. of North Carolina - Chapel Hill Univ. of Wisconsin - Madison
+Univ. of Arizona Univ. of Colorado - Boulder Univ. of Florida Univ. of Il - Chicago Univ. of Il - Urbana-Champaign Indiana University Univ. of Iowa Iowa State University Univ. of Kansas Univ. of Maryland - College Park Univ. of Michigan Michigan State University disciplines at the Chicago campus.

+Univ. of Minnesota Univ. of Missouri Univ. of Nebraska Univ. of North Carolina - Chapel Hill Ohio State University Univ. of Oregon Penn State University Purdue University Univ. of Texas - Austin Univ. of Virginia Univ. of Wisconsin - Madison

-Table 3 summarizes average salary and rank by discipline reported for FY 1987 (prior to the "no salary increase" policy of FY 1988), FY 2002 and FY 2007.
-For each discipline only those institutions reporting data in all three years of the study are included.
+Table 3 summarizes average salary and rank by discipline reported for FY 1987 (prior to the "no salary increase" policy of FY 1988), FY 2002 and FY 2008.
+For each discipline, only those institutions reporting data in all three years of the study are included.